yifanzhang17/yifanzhang17.github.io/_pages/education.md

 {% include base_path %}

-Johns Hopkins Bloomberg School of Public Health
+ScM in Biostatistics
 ======
-**ScM in Biostatistics**
+**Johns Hopkins Bloomberg School of Public Health**

 Completed Master’s Thesis: *A Possible Explanation for the Association Between Obesity and Cancer Risk*.